Back to Blog

 Why Programs Default to Lagging Metrics

 The reason most security programs default to lagging metrics is not laziness.
 It is gravity.
 Lagging numbers are unambiguous, auditable, and conveniently produced by systems already in place.
 Ticketing platforms count incidents.
-Compliance tools surface findings.
+GRC tools surface findings.
 SIEMs export alert volumes.
-The data flows whether or not anyone designed a measurement strategy.
+The data flows whether or not anyone designed a security measurement strategy.
 Leading indicators, by contrast, require deliberate instrumentation.
 You have to decide what you believe predicts risk, build the pipeline to measure it consistently, and defend the metric when it moves in directions the business does not want to hear about.

 Concrete Pairings That Predict Future Risk